Steps for Creating a Welcoming Retail Store

 Layout is key

 “You can think of a store like you would a website,” Luther says.
 Online, you don’t want to be bombarded with a hundred popups as soon as you access a website, nor do you want to feel crowded as soon as you enter a shop.
 Give people the space to breathe and get their bearings as they first enter and they’ll feel more comfortable.
 This is called the “decompression zone,” and is key to any welcoming retail store.
 It’s also important to have good flow so that people can get to where they want to be and get what they are looking for.
-Great layout can do this.
+Great layout can do this, and the experts at Total Fitouts specialise in great design.
+See how we can help you design your dream retail space here!

 Red makes people hungry, and green makes us calmer – so use what we know about the mood-altering effect of colours when designing your space to put people in the right mood.
 But beware, too much colour can be overwhelming, especially in small spaces.